Infineon/motor-system-ic-tle956x/docs/lib-details/porting-guide.rst

 Implement the abstract PAL interface for you framework.
 The **ADC class**, **GPIO class** and **Timer class** are mandatory.

-The Doxygen comments on the *“src/pal/hss-pal-adc.hpp”*, *“src/pal/hss-pal-gpio.hpp”* and *“src/pal/hss-pal-timer.hpp”* describe the required behavior of each function of the :ref:`PAL Interface <pal-intf>`.
+The Doxygen comments on the *“src/pal/adc.hpp”*, *“src/pal/gpio.hpp”* and *“src/pal/timer.hpp”* describe the required behavior of each function of the PAL Interface.

 Consider the existing framework implementations as reference examples for you design: *“/src/framework/sample_fmwk/pal”*.
 Some of the